[?] Subscribe To This Site

 Located in the Old City, just minutes from the Western Wall, the Heritage House hostels provide accommodations for Jewish sojourners.
 Not only is this the place to stay for a Jewish Jerusalem pilgrimage, you can't stay in the Old City at this price anywhere else: 25 shekels (about $6) a night, 50 shekels (about $12) for Friday nights.

 The hostels provide comfortable bunk beds, clean linens, an iron and ironing board.
 There are coffee, tea and snacks in the kitchen.
 The bathrooms are clean.
 There are overhead fans (no A/C, but it isn’t necessary at night), and a library.
+You'll also find lots of info there on things to do throughout Israel.

 Take note of the hostel hours, though.
-Doors are only open from 7 am to 9 am, and 5 pm to midnight (Fridays: 7-9 am, 2-5 pm, 10-12 pm).
+Check in is only from 8 am to 9 am, and 5 pm to midnight on Sundays through Thursdays; Fridays 8 to 9 am and 3 to 6 pm; and Saturdays 8 to 10 am.

-Heritage House for Women: 7 HaMalach Street, Jewish Quarter, Tel: 628-1820
+Heritage House for Women: 7 HaMalach Street, Jewish Quarter, Tel: 628-1820; heritagehouseinfo @ gmail.com

-Heritage House for Men: 2 Ohr Hachaim Street, Jewish Quarter, Tel: 627-2224
+Heritage House for Men: 2 Ohr Hachaim Street, Jewish Quarter, Tel: 627-2224; heritage.men @ gmail.com

-Jerusalem Pilgrimage Christian Guesthouses
+Christian Jerusalem Pilgrimage Hostels

-Rosary Convent Guest House
+Rosary Convent Guesthouse

 14 Agron St.